nvplus/nvplus/README.md

 - ↖️ My simfiles have been used in [Stamina RPG](https://srpg5.groovestats.com/) and [East Coast Stamina](https://ecs10.groovestats.com/).
 - 📸 I like to dabble in [automotive photography](https://www.instagram.com/nv.zn6/).

-Click [here](https://github.com/nvplus/nvplus/blob/main/Resume%20-%20GitHub.pdf) to view my full resume.
+Click [here](https://github.com/nvplus/nvplus/blob/main/Resume%20-%20GitHub.pdf) to view my resume.

 #### Let's talk 💬
 If you want to chat, shoot me a friend request on [LinkedIn](https://www.linkedin.com/in/nguvinc/).